cs4241-19a/a2-shortstack/README.md

 Deliverables
 ---

-Do the following to complete this assignment:
+Do the following to complete this assignment and acheive a base grade of 85%:

 1. Fork the starting project code.
 This repo contains some starter code that may be used or discarded as needed.
 2. Implement your project with the above requirements.